LimGen: Probing the LLMs for Generating Suggestive Limitations of Research Papers: Experimental Results and Analysis

-\textbf{LLM-based Evaluation.} We perform the LLM-based evaluation by utilizing the GPT-4 \cite{achiam2023gpt} to evaluate the quality of the generated limitations.
-We use the zero-shot prompting strategy to obtain the evaluation scores from GPT-4.
-We instructed the GPT-4 to assign a score between 1 (least) to 5 (best).
+\textbf{GPT-4. }In the first approach, we use the zero-shot prompting strategy to obtain the evaluation scores from GPT-4.
+We instructed the GPT-4 to assign a score between 1 (least) and 5 (best).
 As shown in Table~\ref{tab:gpt_evaluation}, we observe that the `Llama2-FT-Distilled' approach outperforms the remaining models and the T5-base obtains the lowest score.
 It indicates that summarization-specific models fail to generate limitations of research paper due to their inherent nature of training objective.
+We upload the paper as a pdf to GPT-4.
 The prompt used to perform the LLM-based evaluation is mentioned in Fig \ref{fig:prompt_evaluation}.
 We notice that GPT-4 does not thoroughly analyze the limitations.
 It tends to assign high scores to general limitations of the model or approach, even if they may not be accurate within the context of the provided research paper.
 When prompted again to verify the limitations once more, it might fail to identify incorrect limitations if they're presented in a manner that implies they pertain to any aspect discussed in the paper.
-When a specific limitation is singled out and prompted for re-evaluation, GPT-4 shows improved performance but struggles until the actual issue with the limitation is pointed out explicitly. \\ \textbf{Human Evaluation.} We perform the human evaluation of 50 research papers (selected at random from the test set) and corresponding generated limitations.
-The limitations are generated by four different systems including Llama2-DPR, Llama2, T5-base, and Llama2-FT-Distilled approaches.
-We asked the evaluators to rate \textit{Yes}, \textit{No}, or \textit{Partial} for each of the following questions.
+When a specific limitation is singled out and prompted for re-evaluation, GPT-4 shows improved performance but struggles until the actual issue with the limitation is pointed out explicitly.